pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 And then you can copy it.
 Okay.
 Go with that.
-So you see the address is that this particular wallet has on different chains.
+So you see **the addresses that this particular wallet has on different chains**.
-You see it's almost the same for everything except for Zolana and Bitcoin.
+You see **it's almost the same for everything except for Solana and Bitcoin**.
 Ethereum, Inaya, Beys, Alcom, B&B, Chain, ODP, Polygon.
-It's always the same address because the address itself is being built from my public key.
+**It's always the same address because the address itself is being built from my public key**.
 Very often it's being considered as the public key.
-It's not exactly the public key.
-They hash it or do some other kind of operations on the public key to produce the address.
+**It's not exactly the public key.
+They hash it or do some other kind of operations on the public key to produce the address**.
 And these are...
-They all use the same way to do that.
-Bitcoin uses a different way.
+**They all use the same way to do that.
+Bitcoin uses a different way**.
-They produce my address out of the public key and also Zolana.
+They produce my address out of the public key and also Solana.
 All these, as far as I know, are Ethereum based.
 So in particular, Polygon, Arbitron, are actually the kind of Ethereum based chains but second layer chains.
 I think we haven't talked about the second layer yet.